kentnf/VirusDetect/tools/readme.md

 	$ perl viral_DB_prepare.pl -t patch

 Three new update files will be generated in current folder.
-We need to check the updated files:
+We need to check these updated files:

->1. update_genus_table_v205.txt
+	update_genus_table_v205.txt
->                old :
->                        Alphapermutotetravirus  NA      NA
->                update: # patch v205
->                        Alphapermutotetravirus  G1      Invertebrates
->                Then remove the line on old file
->        2. update_hname_table_v205.txt
+	update_hname_table_v205.txt
->                The manually changed name should be in the end of this file
+	update_desc_table_v205.txt

+It is better to check these update files again.
+The updated information is append behind the label line

+	**# patch v205**
+	\*update information will be here

 After check, use the three updated files to replace files in **tools** folder of VirusDetect.
 Last, check the  **default_verion** locate in **tools** folder, make sure it same as the update file.